JamesGJ5/Part-II-Hilary-Onward/README.txt

 ## Context

 I made this repo for my MEng master's thesis at the University of Oxford.
-This project entailed training an EfficientNet CNN to perform multi-output regression on microscopic images, for which I built a machine learning pipeline with Git, VS Code, Python, NumPy, PyTorch, HDF5, Linux and OOP.
+This project entailed training an EfficientNet CNN to perform multi-output regression on microscopic images, for which I built a machine learning pipeline with Git, VS Code, Python, NumPy, PyTorch, HDF5, Linux, OOP and Google Colab.
 The code here was written before I knew how to code well but I managed to use this code to generate presentable results for my report.

 ## Repo Description